About the Notice Project

 Our objective is to improve access to justice in class action lawsuits and make class notices easier to understand.
 With that goal in mind, we're developing tools and resources to enable litigators to draft notices that are more accessible for class members.

-You can find our Notice Templates here, and our NoticeAssist software is coming soon.
+You can find our Notice Templates here, and our NoticeAssist software here.

 The Notice Project is a program created by the Impact Fund, a charitable nonprofit that funds and fights for economic, environmental, racial, and social justice.